Last updated on July 18th, 2019 at 04:04 am

 However, if you want that build-up of chemicals removed, you will want to shower before exercising and right after exercising.
-Since sweat is made up of water primarily, when it comes out of the pores, it will carry along whatever clogged the pores.
-However, if you let your sweat dry on your skin, these chemicals will go back into the pores.
+Since sweat is made up of water, primarily, when it comes out of the pores, it will carry along whatever clogged the pores.
+And if you let your sweat dry on your skin, these chemicals will go back into the pores.
 Therefore, showering after a fitness routine right away is very important.
-Thus, showers can be found in all gyms and fitness studios.
+Thus, showers can be found in most gyms and fitness studios.

 What Can You Do To Reduce Sweating While Exercising?